hashimotol/InvPulse/README.md

 ## Overview

-**InventoryPulse** is a modern, full-stack inventory management system designed for small to medium-sized businesses.
-It provides real-time stock tracking, transaction history, low-stock alerts, and bulk CSV import capabilities through a clean, responsive web interface.
+**InventoryPulse** is a full-stack inventory management system for small to medium-sized businesses.
+It allows users to track stock levels in real time, view transaction history, get low-stock alerts, and import CSV files.

 ### What is InventoryPulse?

-InventoryPulse solves the problem of manual inventory tracking by providing:
+InventoryPulse provides the following key features:

 - **Real-time inventory monitoring** - Track stock levels across all products instantly
 - **Automated alerts** - Get notified when products reach reorder thresholds